Only $99.00 away from free shipping!

-> Beneficial bacteria produce many enzymes and healing compounds that protect and preserve a strong gut barrier.
-Plus, since 70% of your dog’s immune system is in their gut, those probiotic bacteria help to keep your dog feeling their best.
+Beneficial bacteria produce many enzymes and health-supportive compounds that protect and preserve a strong gut barrier.
+Plus, since 70-80% of your dog’s immune system is in their gut, those probiotic bacteria help to keep your dog feeling their best.

-> But when there’s an imbalanced microbiome, and pathogens greatly outnumber probiotic bacteria, your dog’s gut falls into a state of dysbiosis (the imbalance of gut bacteria).
+But when there’s an imbalanced microbiome, and pathogens greatly outnumber probiotic bacteria, your dog’s gut falls into a state of dysbiosis (the imbalance of gut bacteria).
 As the pathogens multiply, the toxins they produce attack the mucosal gut barrier creating micro tears that ultimately lead to a leaky gut.

 Fortunately, you can help keep your dog’s gut microbiome in proper balance and support healthy gut barrier function with specially formulated probiotics.